haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-09-22 aMSE 0.0.0.025 Modifications to do\_condition and other
+    functions to facilitate the ease of changing values within an array of control files and saudata files.

 -   2021-09-17 aMSE 0.0.0.050 Finalized details of the optional initial depletion.
 Amended the logistic function so it now works when using the knifeedge option!

--   2021-09-13 aMSE 0.0.0.075 Implemented the option of having an initial depletion as well as application of historical catches.

 # aMSE